sobhanshukueian/Perceptron/README.md

 ![4](https://user-images.githubusercontent.com/47561760/130283139-314cf10f-df33-43c8-ac07-b431f994371b.png)

 # Architecture
-The perceptron works on below simple steps
+The perceptron works on below simple steps:

 a.
 All the inputs x are multiplied with their weights w (Initialize the weights to 0 or small random numbers).

 b.
 Add all the multiplied values and call them Weighted Sum.

 c.
 Apply that weighted sum to the correct Activation Function(Ex.Unit Step Activation Function).

 d.
 Update weights in each iteration

 # How Code Works?